prss-io/prssai/README.md

   To run the following commands, you must do so from the `./bin` directory after setup.

   #### article
-  Generates an article based on the parameters set in your `.env` file.
+  Generates an article based on the parameters set in your `./app/.env` file.
   ```bash
   ./article [topic of your article]
   ```